 *Weekly dashboards for the 2021-2022 school year can be viewed by clicking the graphic above.

 For the safety and wellness of our students and staff, it is critical that staff and families continue to self-report to Wyoming City Schools any COVID-19 illness, testing, positive test result, or close contact.

 These forms are submitted directly to District Nurse Nicole Murphy for review.
 Other COVID reporting for students can be sent through email to email@example.com.

 - COVID-19 Reporting for Staff Members should be sent through email to Assistant Superintendent Dr. Ashley Whitely at firstname.lastname@example.org.

 COVID-19 Vaccine Information

 As of Thursday, May 13, all individuals 12 and older in the state of Ohio are eligible to be vaccinated against COVID-19.
-Click the links below for more information from the Ohio Department of Health:
+For information from Cincinnati Children's Hospital, click here to:

 Local COVID-19 Testing

 Testing is available through Test and Protect.
 Test and Protect offers COVID-19 tests at no cost to all those who live and work in Hamilton County.